techstartucalgary/Docs/src/events/2024-2025/demos/interim-showcase/README.md

 #### Solution

 - How you are solving the problem and why people would be willing to pay for your solution
+   - If you’re introducing a new or unique workflow or technology, talk about it and briefly discuss how it's implemented.

 #### Go-To-Market Strategy & Roadmap